-A. If any provisions of this ordinance or its application to any person or circumstance is held invalid, the remainder of the ordinance or the application of the provision to other persons or circumstances is not affected.
-(Ord.
-251 § 1 (part), 2000.)
+A. If any provisions of this chapter or its application to any person or circumstance is held invalid, the remainder of the chapter or the application of the provision to other persons or circumstances is not offerted ford 254.54, 2000.

+affected.
+[Ord.
+251 § 1, 2000.]

-2.48.140 Retroactive Approval of Acts.
+2.48.140 Retroactive approval of acts.

-Actions undertaken by the Landmarks and Heritage Advisory Board before the effective date of this Ordinance are hereby ratified.
-(Ord.
-578 § 1 (part), 2014.)
+Actions undertaken by the Landmarks and Heritage Advisory Board before the effective date of the ordinance codified in this chapter are hereby ratified.
+[Ord.
+578 § 1, 2014.]